ajmcmiddlin/appetite-for-dysfunction/README.md

 WordPress is used to demonstrate points 2 and 3.

+Code for the talk may be found at [qfpl/wp-tests](https://github.com/qfpl/wp-tests).

 ## Versions

 The version you most likely want is the one given at [C◦mp◦se ::